-Solving the Housing Crisis Will Require an Unlikely Coalition
+Victims of NIMBYism, Unite

 The days and months after the confrontation in Boston would feature lots of disagreement and unproductive tweeting.
 But the people face-to-face in that room saw a healthy tension and heard a lot of clapping.
 Clapping followed by handshakes and Lindstrom noting the weirdness of being the subject of a protest that included several people he considered friends.
 Then the band revved back up and the People’s Plan Assembly marched out.

 “Usually the way it works when I’m doing a speech or talk is I quit halfway through to go join a protest,” Lindstrom said when the gym was finally quiet.
 People laughed, and Lindstrom resumed his presentation.
-He had five minutes left and nineteen slides to get through.
+He had five minutes left and 19 slides to get through.

 From Golden Gates: Fighting for Housing in America by Conor Dougherty.
 Copyright © Conor Dougherty, 2020.
 Published by arrangement with Penguin Press, a member of Penguin Random House LLC.